 - Student services are available online and on campus.
 See how to reach student services.

-- See more tips for starting the new quarter right!
+- See more tips for getting a great start to the new term!

 - Bookmark this webpage and check back regularly for COVID-19 updates and important news.

 NEW: Masks Recommended, May Be Required in Some Classrooms or Offices

 Face masks are strongly recommended on campus, and may be required in some offices or by individual instructors in their classrooms.

 - Your mask should cover your mouth AND nose at all times.